coder-d/crawler/README.md

 Login Page: http://localhost/sub_dir/views/login
 Admin Dashboard: http://localhost/sub_dir/views/admin/dashboard

+## Script User and Cron Job
+Add the script user in the  getWebUser function to SiteSettings.php

+To avoid the "Operation not permitted" error for the cron job, make sure to give crontab access to the script user by running the following command: sudo chmod u+s /usr/sbin/crontab

 Design Patterns
 ## MVC
 The application uses the Model-View-Controller (MVC) pattern to manage the codebase effectively.